 The role of a forensic physician is varied – from providing medical care and assessing detainees in police custody to attending scenes of death and providing interpretation of their findings to the police and courts.

-Specialist in the care of the female reproductive system (the vagina, uterus and ovaries) and the breasts.
+Specialist in the care of the female reproductive system (the vagina, uterus and ovaries).

 Specialists in pregnancy, childbirth and the immediately after birth period.